solus-project/ferryd/README.md

 Lastly, `ferryd` aims to provide very simple sync abilities to help control deployment of packages to other repositories.
 An explicit design goal is to enable "Pulling" a repository into an existing repository, which in turn publishes one channel to another.
 This is used in Solus to control sync-windows from unstable to stable, and is done as a single atomic operation.

-_Disclaimer regarding the name: Solus has this weird obsession with all things nautilic.
+_Disclaimer regarding the name: Solus has this weird obsession with all things nautical.
 Oh and birds._

 Usage (basic)